 Since opening in 2013, the ACA's health insurance marketplaces have helped millions of people shop for and enroll in health coverage.
 Many people have also been able to get financial assistance to help them afford the plans offered by the marketplaces.
 Physicians and their staffs can help get the word out about enrollment opportunities and educate their patients about community-based health insurance enrollment assistance.
 To help you help your patients make informed health insurance choices, as well as to answer questions that you might have, the American College of Physicians has put together a series of documents to address questions about the changes in healthcare coverage brought about by the marketplaces.

-The open enrollment period for the 2016 plan year has ended.
-However, special enrollment periods are available under certain circumstances such as a change in family status (including marriage or birth of a child), residence or income.
-Health insurance shoppers can visit www.healthcare.gov or call 1-800-315-2596 to see if they qualify for a special enrollment period.
+Open enrollment for 2017 starts on November 1, 2016 and ends on January 31, 2017.
+After the open enrollment period, special enrollment opportunities are available under certain circumstances such as a change in family status (including marriage or birth of a child), residence or income.
+Health insurance shoppers can visit www.healthcare.gov or call 1-800-318-2596 to see if they qualify for a special enrollment period.
 Medicaid enrollment is open throughout the year.
-Open enrollment for 2017 will start in the fall season.

 The following documents include general information on resources that are available to you and your patients, and answers to frequently asked questions about insurance enrollment.
 In addition, ACP has also assembled state-specific resources to tell you more about what is happening in your area and help you provide your patients with accurate contact information.

 Affordable Care Act Issues Physicians Need to Know: This document provides practical information to physicians and their patients regarding provider network adequacy issues, the health insurance appeals process, information about cost sharing, and how physicians can help their patients acquire non-covered drugs.

 Find information about how the insurance marketplace will operate in your state and a resource guide you can give to your patients to help them find the appropriate people to answer their questions about health insurance.